 For students needing to see a healthcare professional, the Cohen Health Center, located near the Bookstore, is open Monday through Friday, 8:30 a.m. to 4 p.m., during the academic year.
 All students are seen by appointment.
+Please call or email before to schedule an appointment.
 The center employs a team of registered nurses, to provide nurse assessments, treatment, and discuss personal health concerns.
 Physicians are on site for part of each weekday to treat specific concerns.
 Allergy shots are provided by Cohen Health Center; students can request this service by completing the form located under "Forms and Documents" on the Health Center's Hub page.
 Cohen Health Center works closely with local healthcare facilities, should diagnostic or laboratory services be needed.

 Students should ensure they have personal health insurance that will provide coverage in Pennsylvania, in case they encounter costs for off-campus health services.
-Incoming students are required to a complete Pre-Admission health form signed by their physician and containing a record of up-to-date and required immunizations.
+Incoming students are required to a complete Pre-Admission health form signed by their medical provider and containing a record of up-to-date and required immunizations.
 New students can download the required health forms through the Admissions Portal.

-Cohen Student Health Center 814-824-2431
+Cohen Student Health Center